ReeceGoding/Frustration-One-Year-With-R/README.md

     deeper than that.
 It’s as if R tries to avoid integers unless you tell it not to.
 For example, `4` is a double, not an integer.
 Why?
-    Unless you’re very careful, any integer that you give to R will eventually be coerced in to a double.
+    Unless you’re very careful, any integer that you give to R will eventually be coerced to a double.

--   I don’t like how there’s no trivial way to express a condition like 1 &lt; x &lt; 5.
+-   There’s no trivial way to express a condition like 1 &lt; x &lt; 5.
     In a maths language, I’d expect that exact syntax to work.
 There’s probably a good reason why it doesn’t, and it’s not at all hard to build an equivalent condition, but it still annoys me from time to time.
-I suspect that the `<-` syntax for variable assignment is to blame.
+I suspect that the `<-` syntax is to blame.

 -   The distinction between `<-` and `=` is something that you’d have to look up.
 I’d try to explain the difference, but from what I’ve